adinas94/King-Country-Regression/README.md

  * **population density** for each zip code.
 We assume that zip codes with higher population density are more desirable and prices are higher than in zip codes with lower density.
  * **median household income** for each zip code.
 Household finance experts assert that buyers can afford to pay up to three times their annual incomes for a home.

-In addiiton, we also dropped "yr_renovated" as predictor due to its high p-value.
+In addiiton, we also dropped "yr_renovated" as a predictor due to its high p-value.

 **THE RESULT:** Our R-squared doubled.
 The distribution of residuals looked way more normal, however heteroscedasticity persisted.